esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 - removed double spaces
 - we lowercased the text
 - We split the text into a list of words based on spaces.
-- We selected all indidivual words by converting the list into a set.
+- We selected all individual words by converting the list into a set.

 We did all these steps by hand, to get an understanding of what is needed to create the tokens.
 However these steps can also be done with a Python package, where these things happen behind the scenes.
-We will now start using this package to look at the resilts of the preprocessing steps of stop word removal, stemming and part-of-speech tagging.
+We will now start using this package to look at the results of the preprocessing steps of stop word removal, stemming and part-of-speech tagging.

 ## Spacy NLP pipeline
-There are multiple python packages that can be used to for NLP, such as Spacy, NLTK, Gensim and PyTorch.
-Here we will be using the Spacy package.
+There are multiple python packages that can be used to for NLP, such as `Spacy`, `NLTK`, `Gensim` and `PyTorch`.
+Here we will be using the `Spacy` package.

-Let's first load a few packages that we will be using.
+Let's first load a few packages that we will be using:

 ```Python
 import spacy
 from wordcloud import WordCloud, STOPWORDS, ImageColorGenerator
 ```

 We load the pipeline that we are going to use which is `en_code_web_md`.
 This a pipeline that is pretrained to do a number of NLP tasks for English texts.
 It is important to realize that in many cases you can use a pretrained model such as this one.
 You then do not have to do any training of your data.
-This is very nice, because training a model takes requires a whole lot of data, that would have to  analyzed by hand before you can start.
+This is very nice, because training a model requires a whole lot of data, that would have to be analyzed by hand before you can start.
 It also requires a lot of specific understanding of NLP and a lot of time, and often it is simply not neccesary.
-These available models are trained on a lot of data, and have very good accuracies.
+These available models are trained on a lot of data, and have very good accuracy.

 <em>Maybe something on when you do not want to use pretrained models and train of finetune.</em>